METUOBSERVR/obserVR/README.md

-# obserVR
+# OBSERVR

-## The content
+## THE CONTENT
-1. Description
+1. DESCRIPTION
-2. How to use git command in the project
+2. HOW TO USE GIT COMMAND IN THE PROJECT

-## 1. Description
+## 1. DESCRIPTION
 This is a METU EE493-494 project.
 The aim of the project is the implementation of the basic VR via IMU and Camera ...

-## 2. How to use git command in the project
+## 2. HOW TO USE GIT COMMAND IN THE PROJECT
 -   The following command copies (creating a clone) the project to the directory you call the command.
     *   "git clone -the link of prject-"
+-   The following commands add and save your changes in your local memory.
+    *   "git add -file you want to save for everything you can put dot-"
+    *   "git commit -m -the message for commit-"
+-   The following commands send (commit) your changes.
+The changes you did can be seed by other developeres.
+    *   "git push"      WARNING: !!!
+IF THERE IS ERROR WHILE PUSHING, DO NOT FORCE TO PUSH IT
+-   The following command calls the provious commit of project.
+    *   "git checkout -commit code-"

+## 3.